 We all know that the harry potter deaths were a significant factor, especially the deaths of parents, including Harry’s parents and Voldemort.
 Loss of parents is an important theme of the book, along with the love of a mother.
 It is also well-known that JK Rowling has struggled with depression and suicidal ideation.

-She is a strong advocate of mental health awareness and dementors are her magical version of depression.
+She is a strong advocate of mental health awareness, and dementors are her magical version of depression.
 But how much more of her experience with depression is depicted in the novel?
-However, there are much darker aspects of her thoughts that JK Rowling has shared through Harry Potter books, one of which is suicide.
+However, there are much darker aspects of her thoughts that JK Rowling has shared in Harry Potter books, one of which is suicide.
 Did you know Rowling sneaked in not 1 or 2 but 7 suicides in the Harry Potter plot?
 Let’s read about them all.

 1. Cadmus Peverell

 This is one of the most romantic yet sad deaths in harry potter.
 The second brother in “the tale of three brothers” asks for death for a resurrection stone.
 Or, according to Dumbledore’s version of the story, he was an extraordinary wizard who created the stone himself.
 Nevertheless, he used the stone to attempt to bring his love of life back to life.
 Unable to fully revive her back to life, finding her sad, cold, and frustrated, he ended his own life so he could be united with her.
 Here I will like to point out that the Resurrection stone is a “death trap” in a very literal sense.

 Only those who want to be united with their deceased loved ones are attracted to it, and it can escalate depression real quick, leading the bearer toward suicide.
 This is backed up by the scene where Harry Potter revives his deceased elders (or death’s version of them all).
 They all encourage him towards death (which they would never have in reality), making it seem convenient and desirable.